A Connemara man undertakes an unorthodox training regime and diet in preparation to row around Ireland in a currach.

 Roughly I do five miles on the road, running, getting into shape, then I do a rake of press-ups, you know and I lift the weights and about six miles in the currach, going hard, you know.

 The western Atlantic presents dangers for even the most experienced of seafarers, but this fact is no deterrent for Roy.
 The biggest challenge for him will be dealing with sore hands and a sore posterior, as he plans to row twenty miles a day.
-The marathon trip will will take around two and a half months to complete.
+The marathon trip will take around two and a half months to complete.
 As reporter Jim Fahy puts it,

 Depending on how you look at it, the idea of rowing around Ireland is either completely crazy, or, on the other hand, highly commendable.